Autumn Weeks

-Autumn Weeks (born October 20, 2001) is an American professional soccer player who plays as a defender for Greek A Division club Odysseas Moschatou.
+Autumn Sierra Weeks (born October 20, 2001) is an American professional soccer player who plays as a defender.
 She played college soccer for the IU Indy Jaguars and the Louisville Cardinals.
+She has previously played professionally for USL Super League club Lexington SC and Greek club Odysseas Moschatou.

 Early life

 Weeks grew up in East Peoria, Illinois, where she played club soccer for FC Peoria.
 She attended Peoria Notre Dame High School, where she helped contribute to 3 straight sectional championships and was twice named to All-Region and All-State teams.

 College career

 IU Indy Jaguars

 Weeks kicked off her collegiate career with the IU Indy Jaguars.
 She played in 20 games (starting 17 of them) in her rookie season and was subsequently named to the Horizon League's All-Freshman team.
 On October 2, 2019, she scored her first two college goals in a victory over UIC.
 The following season, Weeks started IUPUI's campaign on a high note, netting the game-winning goal against Cleveland State in the team's season opener.
 IUPUI progressed to the Horizon League Tournament, where Weeks was named to the conference's All-Tournament Team.
 In her final year with the Jaguars, she starred in 16 matches and also was named Second Team All-Horizon.